OUPL/cs3200-f21/doc/style.md

 * No mutable variables.
 All variables should be immutable (the default in Pyret) unless explicit permission to use mutation is given.

-* All iteration is done via recursion or higher-order combinators such as 'map' and 'fold' (which themselves are implemented via recursion).
+* All iteration is done via recursion or functional combinators such as 'map' and 'fold' (which themselves are implemented via recursion).
 I.e., no imperative-style 'while' or 'for' loops.